AVEVA/AVEVA-Samples/ocs_samples/basic_samples/Authentication/HybridFlow/DotNet/HybridFlow/README.md

 - Return to the application after having been authenticated in the browser

+## Test

+This sample passes manually, locally

+This test has not been automated due to issues with getting logins working properly.

 For the general steps or switch languages see the Task  [ReadMe](../../../)<br />
 For the main OCS page [ReadMe](../../../../../)<br />
-For the main landing page on master [ReadMe](https://github.com/osisoft/OCS-Samples)
+For the main landing page on master [ReadMe](https://github.com/osisoft/OSI-Samples)